Frequently Asked Questions

 - Where do you have 3D printers and can I use them?

-3D printers are available for use, there is a $.50 maintenance charge and $.05/gram charge for filament, at most County Library locations.
+3D printers are available for use, there is a $.06/gram charge for filament, at most County Library locations.

-Attendance at an orientation class may be required for use.
-To find an orientation class and other 3D printing programs, stop by one of the County Library locations above or visit our online calendar.
+Intro to 3D printing may be available, stop by one of the County Library locations or visit our online calendar.

 - How do I obtain a student card?